andrewaaronw/policies/ids_policy.md

 # IDS Policy

 In order to preserve the integrity of data that Catalyze stores, processes, or transmits for Customers, Catalyze implements strong intrusion detection tools and policies to proactively track and retroactively investigate unauthorized access.
+Phil relys on Catalyze for IDS and thus inherits this control.
 Catalyze currently utilizes [OSSEC](http://www.ossec.net/) to track file system integrity, monitor log data, and detect rootkit access.

 ## Applicable Standards from the HITRUST Common Security Framework